-Sumski returns to her alma mater after spending the past three seasons as an assistant coach at Union University where the Lady Bulldogs amassed a record of 73-20 (.78).
+Sumski returned to her alma mater after spending three seasons as an assistant coach at Union University where the Lady Bulldogs amassed a record of 73-20 (.78).
 During Sumski’s tenure at Union, she directed the day-to-day operations including monitoring academic performance, compliance, recruiting, strength/conditioning, skill development, scouting, team travel, camps, compliance, graduate assistant coaches and student assistant coaches.
 During Sumski’s three seasons, she helped to produce 15 GSC Academic Honor Roll Players, three GSC All-Academic Players, four All-GSC players, one GSC Player of the Year, one South Regional Player of the Year, three All-Americans, one Player of the Year Finalist (Amy Philamlee) and two Top 10 Final Rankings.

 Sumski also instructed courses in the Physical Edcuation and Wellness Sciences department at Union University, and she also graduated with her Master’s in Arts in Education with a Sports Administration Emphasis in December of 2016.

 Sumski is a 2014 graduate of Rhodes with a Bachelor of Science degree in Biology with a pre-medicine concentration.
 While at Rhodes, she played three years of basketball after playing her freshman season at the University of Tennessee.

 After battling injuries during her freshman at Tennessee and sophomore year at Rhodes, she played her final two years for Rhodes injury free, leading the team to a combined 50-8 record.
 She helped set and then tie the school record with 25 wins in a season.
 Her team won the regular season and conference titles both years, advancing to the national tournament twice, earning two first round wins.